The real quote is from Mike Tyson,

 ‘Everybody got plans … until they get hit.”

 This is true in all walks of life, not just pugilism.
+What is wild is I already wrote about this topic 8 years ago.

 If I could find a Financial Planner who would help put together the original plan, but have as part of that plan a “Plan B” and/or “Plan C” as part of that original plan, or gave an outline of a “Plan B” as part of Financial Planning, I think I might hire them.
 I have spoken to folks who were told what the risks were when they started to invest like: